-As a student in the IU Online Graduate Certificate in Chemistry, you analyze and explore the chemical processes and principles of organic and inorganic substances.
-You develop an understanding of multiple subdisciplines of chemistry, and you adopt a methodological approach to problem solving.
+Analyze and explore the chemical processes and principles of organic and inorganic substances in the IU Online Graduate Certificate in Chemistry.
+Develop an understanding of multiple subdisciplines of chemistry, and adopt a methodological approach to problem solving.
 When you complete the certificate, you will be able to break down chemical concepts and processes, design experiments and assignments to teach chemical concepts, and critically analyze chemistry-related press releases and news.

 Specific areas of focus include:

 - Inorganic chemistry